parthsingh29/Mario-RL-Agent/README.md

 A periodically updated target network means keeping a separate cloned instance of the neural network whose weights are frozen and synced with the leading network only every C step.
 This network is used to estimate target Q values during training.
 This mechanism reduces the impact of short-term fluctuations and thus stabilizes the training process.

-The loss function for the Deep Q-Network looks like this (where U(D) is a uniform random sampling from the replay memory):
+The loss function for the Deep Q-Network looks like this (where U(D) is a uniform random sampling from the replay memory)

 ![image](https://user-images.githubusercontent.com/77194307/176743936-83d0a944-9792-47c3-a94c-13f5bf79c1f4.png)
 ---